Looking for STEM centers, programs, and activities? Check out these local, regional, and national STEM programs and resources.

 Coded by: Kids

 Coded by: Kids is committed to providing free tech education, tech industry exposure and career mentorship to children who lack access to these opportunities.
 Our programs are designed to help our students achieve success by providing them with a combination of real world tech skills and access to a support system of mentors with experience in the tech industry.
-Free weekly recreation center classes occur at the Marian Anderson Recreation Center for children and teenagers between the ages of 5 and 18.
+We focus on providing young people 8 to 18 years old, from underrepresented groups with software development, digital design, computer science, and tech startup-focused entrepreneurship programs.

 DiscoverE - Discover Engineering has a variety of programs to inspire youth of all ages to explore engineering